 Romania and Bulgaria will resume negotiations to build a hydroelectric plant between Turnu Măgurele and Nikopol, said Romanian Minister of Energy Virgil Popescu.

-Popescu and his Bulgarian counterpart Rosen Hristov held discussions in Athens, Greece, on the sidelines of a conference organized by the Institute of Energy for South-East Europe, themed Energy & Development 2022.
+Popescu and his Bulgarian counterpart Rossen Hristov held discussions in Athens, Greece, on the sidelines of a conference organized by the Institute of Energy for South-East Europe, themed Energy & Development 2022.

 The Turnu Măgurele – Nikopol hydropower complex would have an installed capacity of 840 MW, with a total production of 4.4 TWh per year.
 The two countries would have 420 MW of installed capacity each, or 2.2 TWh of generated electricity.

 The hydropower plant would have 840 MW in installed capacity

 The hydropower plant project between Romania and Bulgaria is an old idea.
 The first studies for the Turnu Măgurele – Nikopol facility were made as early as the 1960s.

 The first agreement between Romania and Bulgaria was signed in 1975 in Bucharest for constructing and operating the Turnu Măgurele – Nikopol hydropower complex.
 The works on the complex were inaugurated three years later, but they were stopped soon after, reports Romania’s Economica.